 Stukel of manslaughter in the 3rd degree, citing a lack of evidence in

-the case; however, some jurors now say they
+the case; however, some jurors now say they regret that decision.

 difficult.
 There was a general feeling in the Cedar County area that this

-case should have been a matter for South
+case should have been a matter for South Dakotans.

 should have been South Dakotans footing the bill for the trial, South

-Dakotans losing pay to sit on a jury, and so
+Dakotans losing pay to sit on a jury, and so forth.

 Somehow she arrived on the jury anyway.

 their families.
-Nobody wanted this trial in the first
+Nobody wanted this trial in the first place.
+Four years

 way we could find him guilty without any element of doubt.” *

 juror.
 Any element of doubt and reasonable doubt are two very

 different things.
-The first suggests an
+The first suggests an absoluteness which is